-Regardless of which method you use, at the end of the kneading process, the dough should be soft but not sticky.
+Regardless of which method you use, the dough should be soft but not sticky at the end of the kneading process.

 I must mention that the original recipe called for chunks of cheese to be scattered throughout the dough at the end of the kneading process.
 Unfortunately, I am living with a cheese monster (also known as my husband 🙂 ) and so I only had enough cheese to scatter a few pieces over the top.

 Divide the dough in half and place it into your greased pans.

-As I understand, tradition would dictate that this bread is placed in pans that resemble a Panettone Star Mould in order to achieve height -for the sake of convenience, I used a loaf pan.
+As I understand, tradition would dictate that this bread is placed in pans that resemble a Panettone Star Mould to achieve height -for the sake of convenience, I used a loaf pan.

-I had a little fun with this and decided to braid one of my halves before I placed it in my loaf pan.
+I had a little fun with this and decided to braid one of my halves before placing it in my loaf pan.

 Once the dough is in the pan, cover loosely with plastic wrap and allow time to double in size.
 This can take up to 2 hours.

 A good indicator that the bread is done is hearing a hollow sound when the top is tapped.

-I cannot even begin to explain the aroma that was coming from the kitchen as the loaves were baking… I couldn’t wait to taste it!
+I cannot even begin to explain the aroma coming from the kitchen as the loaves were baking… I couldn’t wait to taste it!